hibahassan96/hibah-tswd-portfolio/Project_III_PakistansDigitization.md

 # The Digital Transformation Narrative - Pakistan's Perspective
-## Exploring the nexus of Connectivity, Prosperity and Well-being
+## Exploring the nexus of Connectivity and Skill Development
 ### Project III

 ## Project Summary